EnjaeAntonio/number-guessing-game/README.md

 # number-guessing-game
 Basic but fun number guessing game made with vanilla JavaScript

-Click the link https://enjaeantonio.github.io/number-guessing-game/ to play!
+Click the link <a href="https://enjaeantonio.github.io/number-guessing-game/">Here</a> to play!